 Live Shellfish registration documents

 There is a legal requirement for each batch/consignment of shellfish being removed from a designated area to be accompanied by a registration document.
 As we are the enforcement authority for the Leven cockle fishery, you must contact us for registration/movement documents by emailing: email@example.com.

 Information about species, location of production area and destination and treatment of the shellfish will be required prior to the issuing of documents.
 If you are not gathering from one of our production areas you should contact the local authority who cover that area and they will issue you with the relevant documents.

 Documents are issued in duplicate and must be completed by the person responsible for the removal of the shellfish from the bed.

 One copy must be sent with the batch of cockles to the re-laying area, purification, or heat treatment premises and the other retained for 12 months.

-Officers from the Council have the authority to inspect registration documents held by harvesters in order to ensure that they are being completed and used correctly.
+Our officers have the authority to inspect registration documents held by harvesters in order to ensure that they are being completed and used correctly.
 They will make visits to worked shellfish production access areas in order to check documents, they may also ask to see previously completed documents to verify that they are being filled in and used correctly.